Silviia/leetcode/README.md

-# LeetCode Problems
+# Welcome to my LeetCode solutions
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+This repo collects my solutions in Javascript to LeetCode problems using [LeetHub](https://github.com/QasimWani/LeetHub)